 However, fortunately for us, this sound interception business is restricted to landline and cordless phones but not cell phones.
 One cannot intercept or decrypt conversations from cell phones that easily.
-Only law & enforcement agencies or some very experienced hacker can intercept cell phone signals.
+Only law & enforcement agencies or some very experienced hackers can intercept cell phone signals.

 The creep in your neighbor cannot hear your conversations using a baby monitor, wireless talkies, or radio scanners.
 Note that this does not apply to cordless handheld phones as they use a similar radio frequency mechanism to transmit signals.

-A baby monitor is just a fancy radio and so it can pick up signals from landline phones, cordless phones, radio scanners, taxi radio, and even other baby monitors.
+A baby monitor is just a fancy radio and so it can pick up signals from landline phones, cordless phones, radio scanners, taxi radios, and even other baby monitors.
 It’s a very common phenomenon and nothing to worry about.

 You can talk to your neighbor and adjust your devices to different channels or frequencies.
 However, your cell phone is immune to signal interception by baby monitors so cheers!